-Use the cleaning solution provided above to wash away soot and ash from walls and windows and take away the smokey smell.
-When cleaning walls, let them air dry completely, about 24 to 48 hours, before repainting.
+Use the cleaning solution provided above to wash away soot and ash from walls and windows — the smokey smell will disappear.
+When cleaning walls, let them air-dry completely, about 24 to 48 hours, before repainting.

-Washable wallpaper can also be cleaned using the solution above, but be sure not to get the wall wet behind the paper to help prevent mold and mildew.
-Use commercial paste to re-paste any loose edges or sections of the wallpaper.
+Washable wallpaper can also be cleaned using the solution above, but be sure not to get the wall wet behind the paper to prevent mold and mildew.
+Use a commercial paste to re-apply any loose edges or sections of the wallpaper.

-How do you clean your clothes, bedding and fabric chairs?
 How do you get the smoke smell out of clothes after a house fire?
 The trick is to treat them ASAP.
-The longer you wait, the more the stains and smells stick.
+The longer you wait, the more stains and smells linger.